The Ph.D. Grind

 A Ph.D.
 Student Memoir

 The Ph.D.
 Grind, a 122-page e-book, is the first known detailed account of an entire Ph.D. experience.
 So far, over 100,000 people—professors, research scientists, current and prospective Ph.D. students, and professionals in a variety of fields—have read it and collectively sent me hundreds of heartfelt email responses.
+If you don't mind spoilers, read the 10–20 minute summary of the book.

 This book chronicles my six years of working towards a Ph.D. in Computer Science at Stanford University from 2006 to 2012.
 A diverse variety of people can benefit from reading it, including: